-Two ways.
-Once you have saved your logo, you can easily download the HTML code for your free web logo (more on this below).
-Or, you can purchase and download high-resolution files directly from your Logomaker account for just $49.
-Once you’ve purchased your design, you’ll see the ten file download options.
+You can purchase and download high-resolution files directly from your Logomaker account for a fee.
+Once you’ve purchased your design, you’ll see the file download options.
 It’s self explanatory, but if you get stuck, just email us.

 Do I have the rights to my logo?

 Once you purchase your logo, you have the right to use it just about any way you wish.
-However, Logomaker still owns the trademark on the icon.
-For the legal specifics, you should read our terms of service.
+For the legal specifics, you should read our terms and conditions.